-So, how to decide?
+So, how to decide what to do?

-If you find they’re not breaking down fast enough you can help them along by mowing them with the mower or slasher, and either sprinkle a bit of compost on top, or spray them with compost tea or worm juice to help them along.
+If you find the leaves are not breaking down fast enough you can help them along by mowing them with the mower or slasher.
+A sprinkle of compost on top, or a spray them with compost tea or worm juice can also help them along.